Vivikyung/percolation_tester/README.md

 # percolation_tester
-Finds percolation probabilities for nxn sized grids with a p% site vacancy.
+Finds percolation probabilities for nxn sized grids with a p% site vacancy probability.

 Vivian Shen

 2 files: percolation and perc_tester.

-Percolation contains functions read_grid, write_grid, make_sites, and percolates are the same as last week.
-The new functions are flow_from, undirected_flow, show_perc, and make_plot.
+Percolation contains functions read_grid, write_grid, make_sites, and percolates, which read a grid from a file, write a grid to a file, create a new nxn grid with p% site vacancy probability, and check if it percolates, respectively.
+The important functions are flow_from, undirected_flow, show_perc, and make_plot.

     flow_from takes in two arrays, one of the vacancy sites (sites) and another of zeroes (full) (initiated in undirected_flow).
       It also takes in indices i and j.